 The drive north from Oakland to Fort Bragg is long but beautiful most any time of the year.
 We were blessed with sunshine, punctuated with enough sprinkles to keep it interesting and the road was blissfully light on traffic.
 Crossing the Richmond Bridge is always special.
 I was born on the western side in the Marin hamlet of San Rafael and have lived in the area off and on over the decades.
 Mt.
 Tam loomed above the bay, seagulls swerved past the bridge pylons and before long we were on Highway 101 north.

-That was our state for the next four hours.
-It wasn’t until then that we discovered the empty wheel well held only a tangled set of accessories for a compression pump and no jack.
-With no jack to lift the flat tire, the compressor proved useless.
+We sat there for the next four hours.
+Only after pulling over did we discover the spare wheel well held only a tangled set of accessories for a compression pump; no tire and no jack.
+With no jack to lift the flat tire, the compressor was useless.

-On that section of mountain road, cell phone service was nonexistent.
-Traffic was light but one good Samaritan soon pulled over to take my partner, Dave, to call the car company and the Automobile Club (Best to do it in that order).
+Cell phone service was nonexistent on that section of mountain road.
+Traffic was light but one good Samaritan eventually pulled over to take my partner, Dave, to call the car company and the Automobile Club (Tip – Best to do it in that order.)
 I sat and waited.
 Sitting alone in a broken down car with no cell phone service on a remote mountain pass sounds like the scenario for a TV crime show but no, the time passed pleasantly enough – it wasn’t cold or dark, I had time to read and nap before Dave returned, and no one bothered me.
-He soon enough opened the car door, reporting that a tow truck was on its way, and we sat another two hours.
+In a little over an hour he opened the car door, reporting that a tow truck was on its way, and we sat for another two hours.
 No one came to rescue us.
-With less than an hour to sunset, Dave decided to walk uphill to find the Call Box he’d passed earlier.
+With less than an hour to sunset, Dave decided to get out and walk uphill to find the Call Box he’d passed earlier.

 As the car lifted and we rolled onto the highway, a pale SUV suddenly swerved around us and sped into the night.
 About 15 minutes along the way, a flare illuminated the road.
-Another flashed red as we completed the turn and saw ‘our’ Sheriff standing on the road surveying the white SUV (same as had passed us earlier) that had leaped into the forest and was suspended in the trees.
-Victor knew he had a long night ahead of him.
+Another flashed red as we completed the turn and saw ‘our’ Sheriff standing on the road surveying the white SUV (The same one that passed us earlier) that had leaped into the forest and was suspended in the trees.
+Victor shook his head.
+He knew he had a long night ahead of him.

 Finally, about nine hours after leaving San Rafael on a trip that normally takes about 3, we arrived in Fort Bragg.
-We left the car at the closed, Enterprise office and were dropped off at party we’d been looking forward to.
-The pork, steak and lingue tacos were most welcome after the day’s slim pickings.
-The night had promise and we were thankful to forget the day’s adventures.
+We left the car at the closed, Enterprise office, and were dropped off at the wedding reception we’d been looking forward to.
+The pork, steak and lingua tacos were most welcome after the day’s slim pickings.
+Finally, the night looked promising and we were thankful to forget the day’s adventures.

-Perhaps it was the fact that I was taking pictures like crazy and told the desk clerk that I was a travel writer, but our expenses were refunded, they gave us a private ride to our gate and offered several free upgrade coupons for next time we rent from Enterprise.
+When we finally got to the airport to go home, it may have been that I was taking pictures like crazy and told the desk clerk that I was a travel writer, but our expenses were refunded.
+Enterprise gave us a private ride to our gate and offered several free upgrade coupons for next time we rent from them.
 We made it home safely with a story to tell and no worse for the wear.
 I’ll be much more careful about the next car rental deal I come across, but risk is a part of any trip.

-Here’s some interesting articles about new car rentals without a spare tire:
+Here’s another take about car rental without a spare tire:

 Chris Elliot Blog – Towing charges with no spare tire?
 Read more.